mjhea0/flaskr-tdd/README.md

 As many of you know, Flaskr - a mini-blog-like-app - is the app you build for the official [tutorial](http://flask.pocoo.org/docs/tutorial/introduction/) for Flask, the awesome, Python-based micro web framework.
 I've gone through the tutorial more times than I care to admit.
 Anyway, I wanted to take the tutorial a step further by adding test driven development and adding in a bit of jQuery.
 This post is that tutorial.
 Enjoy.

-Also, if you are completely new to Flask and/or web development in general, it's important to grasp these basic fundamentals:
+Also, if you are completely new to Flask and/or web development in general, it's important to grasp these basic fundamental concepts:

 1. The difference between GET and POST request and how functions within the app handle each.
 2. What a "request" is.